moisam/Layla-PDFLib/README.md

 ## A more complex example
 The file `PDFReaderExample.java` under the `reader` source folder contains a fairly decent PDF viewer that opens a PDF file and shows it one page at a time.
 The comments in the code should make it easy to follow, and edit, the example.

+# Caveats
+The library follows PDF standard version 1.7.
+The following features are not fully implemented yet:
+* Type 0 and Type 3 fonts
+* The transparent image model
+* PostScript (PS) forms

 # License
 This library is licensed under GNU Lesser General Public License (LGPL) v3.0.
 This is because many of you will need to include the PDF library in your proprietary or closed source programs, which is fine by me.